bsolomon1124/misc/git.md

 1. On GitHub, fork a repo to your account.
 2. `git clone` this repo locally.
-3. Check out a new branch for your modifications.
+3. **Check out a new branch for your modifications.**
 4. Add, commit, and push back to master.
 [TODO: master or origin?]
 5. Make a pull request on GitHub.

 See more: GitHub - [About pull requests](https://help.github.com/articles/about-pull-requests/)

+### Keep Up with Upstream

+If you want to merge in the target branch to make your Pull Request mergeable, you would add the original repository as a new remote, fetch from it, merge the main branch of that repository into your topic branch, fix any issues and finally push it back up to the same branch you opened the Pull Request on.

 ## Types of Accounts